BenjiJackson1/startup/notes.md

 ./deployFiles.sh -k <yourpemkey> -h <yourdomain> -s startup I also learned that it is possible to use a Live Server view through VSCode that uses my 5500 port to temporarily display my HTML for development purposes.

+### Learned While Creating HTML Startup
+I learned about the importance of first thinking about the overall structure elements of the HTML page.
+It is helpful to section off the pages into chunks, such as header, main body and footer, and then move into those chunks and add the smaller details.
+Doing this reflects the general format of HTML code so this makes for easier development.